Jack Deam: Career

 In 1990, Deam appeared in the Granada TV soap opera Families, a show about two families, one from Cheshire, the other in Australia, notably alongside Jude Law.

 In 1992, he appeared in a few episodes of Heartbeat as Alan Maskell and returned to the series in 2004 as Jake Clarke.
 He also appeared in the TV mini series The Life and Times of Henry Pratt.
 He played the lead role as older Henry Pratt, whilst little Henry Pratt was played by Andrew Nicholson and young Henry Pratt was played by Bryan Dick.

-In 1993, he played Vinnie, a young soldier for the King's Fusiliers in the award-winning British drama Soldier Soldier.
-He later joined the cast of Clocking Off, written by Paul Abbott, playing Kev Leach from series 1-4.
+In 1993, he played Vinnie, a young soldier in the King's Fusiliers in the award-winning British drama Soldier Soldier.
+He later joined the cast of Clocking Off, written by Paul Abbott, playing Kev Leach from series 1–4.

 In 1996, he briefly appeared as a policeman in Jimmy McGovern's one-off drama for ITV Hillsborough, based on the 1989 Hillsborough disaster.

 In 1999, he appeared in an episode of Queer As Folk, as a Doctor Who-obsessed fan, and had a one-night stand with Vince, one of the protagonists, before taking the role of Toyah Battersby's (Georgia Taylor) rapist Phil Simmonds on the long-running ITV soap opera Coronation Street in 2000.